dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 You can now decide to [point the domain to DNSimple name servers](/articles/delegating-dnsimple-registered/) in one click or [manually configure the name servers](/articles/setting-name-servers/).

 <info>
-Generally, we suggest to [your domain to our name server before the transfer](/articles/before-transferring-domain/), to avoid downtime during the transfer.
+Generally, we suggest pointing [your domain to our name servers before the transfer](/articles/before-transferring-domain/), to avoid downtime during the transfer.
 In fact, some DNS providers will stop serving the DNS for the domain as soon as the transfer is completed.
 </info>

 ### Expiration extension